skippyr/river-dreams/README.md

 ## ❡ About

-A fast and full-featured tribal looking shell theme available for PowerShell and ZSH running on Windows, Linux and MacOS.
+A tribal looking shell theme for ZSH, made to help you develop your ambitious software projects.

 <p align="center">
   <img alt="" src="assets/preview.png" width=1020 />
 </p>
-<p align="center"><strong>Caption:</strong> River Dreams running on MacOS (ZSH).
-Terminal theme is <a href="https://github.com/skippyr/river-dreams">river-dreams</a>.
-Font is Hack (patched by the <a href="https://www.nerdfonts.com/font-downloads">Nerd Fonts project</a>).</p>

-> [!NOTE]
-> The font and colors used in the software may be affected by your terminal settings.
-Images for illustration purpose only.
+<p align="center"><strong>Caption:</strong> a preview of the River Dreams theme.</p>

 ### Features